KurtzmanLab/COVID19_GIST_HSA/README.md

 For the protein-ligand complex, we currently have run GIST/HSA on 2 complexes ( 6W63_complex and 6Y84_complex).

+For the explanation of the file names, please check the "File_list_explanation.csv" file

-For requesting GIST/HSA solvation map on more COVID-19 related targets, please contact Dr.Kurtzman by simpleliquid@gmail.com
+For requesting GIST/HSA data for new/interesting COVID-19 related targets, please reach Dr.Kurtzman by simpleliquid@gmail.com